 The County of Ventura does its part when it comes to recycling.
 We have an established program, designed to make it easy for employees to recycle, and will perform on-site training.
 We gladly provide RAP (Recycle All Products) boxes for under your desk, which conveniently list what products can be recycled.
 We also provide blue bins for recycling larger objects, which Housekeeping will empty for you.
-We even have our own instructional video, located on the GSA Home Page, or at:
+We even have our own instructional video, available upon request.